Stomp the Yard: Homecoming

-Stomp the Yard: Homecoming is a 2010 American dance drama film directed by Rob Hardy.
-It is the sequel to 2007's Stomp the Yard.
-The film is released in direct-to-video on September 21, 2010.
-Cast members include Collins Pennie, Pooch Hall, Jasmine Guy, David Banner and Keith David.
+Stomp the Yard: Homecoming is a 2010 American dance drama film directed by Rob Hardy and produced by Will Packer.
+It is the sequel to the 2007 American dance drama film Stomp the Yard.
+The film was released direct-to-video on September 21, 2010.
+Cast members include Collins Pennie, Pooch Hall, Jasmine Guy, David Banner, Terrence J and Keith David.

 Premise

 Chance Harris looks to find a balance between his school, work, relationships and opportunity to perform at the nationally televised step competition during homecoming weekend at Truth University.